 We can also see that we can help learners retain even more content with a review 24 hours later and again in 7 days and in 30 days.

 When I was a school teacher, I actually put notes into my planner to review content within 24 hours and again in 7 days and in 30 days to help my students remember the information that I had taught them.
-This was especially important for the material I had covered that was state tested.
-At the time, I didn’t know about the Primacy/Recency Effect, so I often accomplished the review in the form of a warm up.
+This was especially important for state-tested materials.
+At the time, I didn’t know about the Primacy/Recency Effect, so I often accomplished the review in the form of a warm-up.

 Later as a training developer and trainer, I struggled to figure out how to accomplish this distributed practice once the training was over.